srahimeen/MarkupProjectPublic/README.md

 ####/vendor

-* If you didn't write it put it in here and are using it put it in here.
+* Place any external libraries not written by you in the /vendor folder

 Instructions
 ------------
 * Fork this repo into your own github account.
-* Begin working on the project and commit your code to the repo
+* Begin working on the project and commit your code to your forked repo.
 * When you are finished.
 Email your RedVentures recruiter or submit a pull request on the project.